Chicago: Topography

 Chicago is located in northeastern Illinois on the southwestern shores of freshwater Lake Michigan.
-It is the principal city in the Chicago metropolitan area, situated in both the Midwestern United States and the Great Lakes region.
+It is the principal city in the Chicago Metropolitan Area, situated in both the Midwestern United States and the Great Lakes region.
 The city rests on a continental divide at the site of the Chicago Portage, connecting the Mississippi River and the Great Lakes watersheds.
 In addition to it lying beside Lake Michigan, two rivers—the Chicago River in downtown and the Calumet River in the industrial far South Side—flow either entirely or partially through the city.

 Chicago's history and economy are closely tied to its proximity to Lake Michigan.
 While the Chicago River historically handled much of the region's waterborne cargo, today's huge lake freighters use the city's Lake Calumet Harbor on the South Side.
 The lake also provides another positive effect: moderating Chicago's climate, making waterfront neighborhoods slightly warmer in winter and cooler in summer.

 When Chicago was founded in 1837, most of the early building was around the mouth of the Chicago River, as can be seen on a map of the city's original 58 blocks.
 The overall grade of the city's central, built-up areas is relatively consistent with the natural flatness of its overall natural geography, generally exhibiting only slight differentiation otherwise.
 The average land elevation is 579 ft above sea level.
 While measurements vary somewhat, the lowest points are along the lake shore at 578 ft, while the highest point, at 672 ft, is the morainal ridge of Blue Island in the city's far south side.

-While the Chicago Loop is the central business district, Chicago is also a city of neighborhoods.
 Lake Shore Drive runs adjacent to a large portion of Chicago's waterfront.
 Some of the parks along the waterfront include Lincoln Park, Grant Park, Burnham Park, and Jackson Park.
 There are 24 public beaches across 26 mi of the waterfront.
 Landfill extends into portions of the lake providing space for Navy Pier, Northerly Island, the Museum Campus, and large portions of the McCormick Place Convention Center.
 Most of the city's high-rise commercial and residential buildings are close to the waterfront.

-An informal name for the entire Chicago metropolitan area is "Chicagoland", which generally means the city and all its suburbs.
-The Chicago Tribune, which coined the term, includes the city of Chicago, the rest of Cook County, and eight nearby Illinois counties: Lake, McHenry, DuPage, Kane, Kendall, Grundy, Will and Kankakee, and three counties in Indiana: Lake, Porter and LaPorte.
-The Illinois Department of Tourism defines Chicagoland as Cook County without the city of Chicago, and only Lake, DuPage, Kane, and Will counties.
-The Chicagoland Chamber of Commerce defines it as all of Cook and DuPage, Kane, Lake, McHenry, and Will counties.
+An informal name for the entire Chicago metropolitan area is "Chicagoland", which generally means the city and all its suburbs, though different organizations have slightly different definitions.